 4.6.2 The main types of advertisements and signs which are likely to pose a threat to public safety are:-

-(b) those which, by virtue of their size or siting, would obstruct or confuse a road user’s view or reduce the clarity or effectiveness of a traffic sign or traffic signal, or those which would be likely to distract road users because of their unusual design.
+(b) Those which, by virtue of their size or siting (orientation/angle to road), would obstruct or confuse a road user’s view or reduce the clarity or effectiveness of a traffic sign or traffic signal, or those which would be likely to distract road users because of their unusual design.

-- which, because of their colour, could be mistaken for, or confused with, traffic lights or any other authorised signals; and
+- Which, because of their colour, could be mistaken for, or confused with, traffic lights or any other authorised signals.

 4.6.4 Thoughtful siting and illumination can overcome many of the potential hazards listed above.
 Road safety issues are less likely to occur where an advertisement/sign is proposed within an existing industrial or commercial centre and when the level of illumination proposed is appropriate to the location.
 The council will also bear in mind that in appropriate circumstances advertisements/signage can positively contribute to public safety, for example, by directing drivers and others to their destination.
 However, in these instances the avoidance of clutter should also be considered.